pourmand1376/hugopapermod_english/content/posts/2024/Install-GPU-Driver-Ubuntu/index.md

 If successful, you should see something like this when running `nvidia-smi`:
 ![](nvidia-smi.png)
 ## Blacklist Nouveau (when using VMWare ESXI)
-Sometimes, it may happen that you are behind an ESXI.
-In that situation, you may get error like this after using `nvidia-smi`:
+Sometimes, you may be working on a virtual machine that is hosted on VMware ESXi.
+ESXi is a bare-metal hypervisor developed by VMware for deploying and serving virtual machines.
+In that case, you may get errors like this after using `nvidia-smi`:
 ```
 no-devices-were-found
 ```

-In that case, you should also do the following ([Reference](https://forums.developer.nvidia.com/t/nvidia-smi-no-devices-were-found-vmware-esxi-ubuntu-server-20-04-03-with-rtx3070/202904/39)).
+To solve it, you should also do the following ([Reference](https://forums.developer.nvidia.com/t/nvidia-smi-no-devices-were-found-vmware-esxi-ubuntu-server-20-04-03-with-rtx3070/202904/39)).

 ```
 mkdir -p /etc/modprobe.d/